 Check the listed phone number before you proceed and then, click Next

 Step 5.
-Check your registered phone number, you have received a code if selected text message from previous step or an automated call.
+Upon checking your registered phone number, you will receive a code if you have selected a text message option from the previous step or an automated call.

-Enter that in this box (as shown on below image) and click Next
+Enter that in the box (as shown in the image below) and click Next

 Step 6.
-Finally, you are at the last step, just need to click on TURN ON button to continue.
+Finally, you are at the last step, you just need to click on the TURN ON button to continue.

 Step 7.
-On this screen, click on TURN ON button and 2-step verification method will be turned on for your Google account and for all the related services including Gmail.
+On this screen, click on the TURN ON button and the 2-step verification method will be turned on for your Google account and for all related services including Gmail.

-At last, Google will show you the confirmation message that your number is verified and set for verification method.
+Lastly, Google will show you a confirmation message that your number is verified and set for verification method.

-Now from next login, you need to enter the 2-step verification code each time in order to login to your Gmail account.
+Now from your next login, you will need to enter the 2-step verification code each time in order to login to your Gmail account.